About veterinary acupuncture

 - Poor performance: lack of enthusiasm, refusal to jump & throwing of obstacle, slow take-off & lack of impulsion, lack of speed and so on

 Acupuncture can be an effective alternative or complement to the conventional veterinary treatments given to your animal.

 Acupuncture may be considered especially in those situations when conventional treatment does not bring about the expected clinical improvement, or when the use of particular drugs is associated with undesirable side-effects.

 In any veterinary and medical treatment, precautions should be taken to minimise any eventual risks and adverse reactions.
 Generally speaking, acupuncture is a safe and pain-free medical procedure, provided that it is carried out by a veterinarian knowledgeable in modern veterinary medicine, as well as in the art and science of acupuncture.

 Dr Jan Still

-Dr Jan Still is a fully qualified veterinary surgeon and a member of the International Veterinary Acupuncture Society (IVAS).
+Dr Jan Still is a fully qualified veterinary surgeon.

 He holds post-graduate diplomas in acupuncture and anaesthesiology and has a special professional interest in acupuncture, pain-relief, sport medicine, as well as musculoskeletal and neurological conditions.